citrix/workspace-windows-vcsdk/docs/using-example-programs.md

 2. Add the following directories to include the search path of the C++ preprocessor in the project settings (where vcsdk is the directory for the Virtual Channel SDK):

     *  vcsdk\src\examples\vc\shared\inc
     *  vcsdk\src\shared\inc\Citrix

-1. Point to the wfapi include and library paths.
+3. Point to the wfapi include and library paths.
 Open file wfapi.mak from vcsdk installation path\src\examples\build.
     *  Set WFAPILIB to the full path of WFAPI lib directory.
-    * Set WFAPIINC to the full path of WFAPI include directory.

 The WFAPI SDK installs Wfapi.lib into the designated library directory.

 ### Building a Client- side Example for Win 32 using NMAKE

 1. Browse to the Visual Studios Common tools folder and run `vsvars32.bat`.

-2. Open user.mak in the <vcsdk path>\src\examples\build directory.
+2. Open user.mak in the \src\examples\build directory.
 *  Set the paths corresponding to your installation of Visual Studio
 *  Set the paths corresponding to your installation of the Windows SDK.
 *  Set the paths corresponding to your installation of WFAPI.

-1. Open wfapi.mak in the <vcsdk path>\src\examples\build directory.
+1. Open wfapi.mak in the \src\examples\build directory.
 Set the paths corresponding to your installation of WFAPI.

-2. Change to directory <vcsdk path>\src\examples\vc.
+2. Change to directory \src\examples\vc.

 3. For each example you want to build, type
 *  `cd client\example`
 *  `nmake win32.cln`

 1. To build the retail modules, type `nmake win32`